Getting inspiration along the way, one lap at a time.

 Nicole Reinhart was a standout American professional cyclist whose talent and spirit left an indelible mark on the sport.
 A nine-time Junior National Champion, she transitioned seamlessly into the professional ranks, earning two gold medals at the Pan American Games and two national elite track championships.

 Tragically, Nicole’s life was cut short at the age of 24 during the final race of the 2000 BMC Software Cycling Grand Prix in Arlington, Massachusetts.
-Having won the first three races of the series, she was on the verge of a historic $250,000 "grand slam" bonus when a crash occurred in the final lap.
-In a testament to her character and the impact she had on the cycling community, the prize money was donated to her family to establish the Nicole Reinhart Foundation, which continues to support youth cycling and fitness programs.
-Today, she is remembered not only for her extraordinary podium finishes but for her enduring legacy of sportsmanship and passion for the ride.
+Today, she is remembered not only for her extraordinary podium finishes but for her enduring legacy of sportsmanship and passion for the ride. https://en.wikipedia.org/wiki/Nicole_Reinhart

 Andrew Shaw was a world-class cyclist who approached the sport with relentless discipline.
 Off the bike, he was known for his humility, refined taste, and an authenticity that never wavered.
 He was a man of deep conviction who wore his brilliance lightly and cherished the company of his family and dear friends.

-Andrew “Andy” Shaw, beloved husband, son, brother, and friend, passed away suddenly on July 26, 2025, at age 59, during a bicycle race—doing what he loved most.
-Born in Lancaster, Ohio, Andy was defined by integrity, a sharp mind, and a generous heart.
+Andrew “Andy” Shaw, beloved husband, son, brother, and friend, passed away suddenly on July 26, 2025, at age 59, during a bicycle race—doing what he loved most. https://www.hamlettdobson.com/obituaries/andrew-shaw

 Honor Mile 4: Randy Nixon